@svlada

 All the write operations within a transaction have an all-or-nothing effect, that is, either the transaction succeeds and all writes take effect, or otherwise, the database is brought to a state that does not include any of the writes of the transaction.

-Common use case is a need to commit business transaction against local database and reliably dispatch command to a Kafka broker.
-Command should be dispatched only if transaction suceeds.
-The following are possible approaches for tackling this problem:
+A common use case is committing a business transaction to the local database while reliably dispatching a command to a Kafka broker.
+The command should be dispatched only if the transaction succeeds.

 Use KafkaProducer to send command to a broker inside of business logic transactional context